Azure/avocado/README.md

 - Run single service specs: create a folder `specification`. and move your service specs folder in `specification`. run "avocado"

 ## How to solve errors

+### JSON_PARSE

+Level: ERROR

+To solve json parse error, you need make sure the json format is valid.

+### NO_JSON_FILE_FOUND

+Level: ERROR

+Readme file references a non-existing json file.
+To solve the error you need to check whether the json file is existing.

+### UNREFERENCED_JSON_FILE

+Level: ERROR

+Json file must be referenced by the readme input file section or other json files.
+Eg, example swagger file should be referenced by main swagger json and for SDK generation main swagger should be referenced by the readme input file section.
+To solve the error you need to place the non-referenced file to proper place.

+### MISSING_README

+Level: ERROR

+Each resource provider folder must have a readme file which is required by downstream SDK generation.
+To solve the error, you need create a readme file contains SDK generation config.

+### NOT_AUTOREST_MARKDOWN

+Level: ERROR

+Each readme in resource provider folder should follow autorest markdown format.
+To solve the error, you need check the readme block quote whether contains `see https://aka.ms/autorest` literally.

 ### CIRCULAR REFERENCE